Sunday, March 22, 2026

 I started out of Bishop and...snow on the side of the road.
 The temperature plummeted to 27 degrees!
 I plugged in the directions and Google Maps told me even roads beyond Bodie are closed due to seasonal issues.
 Oh, jeez!
 I should have known March is just too early to attempt this.
 I searched the country for temperatures and decided to head south to Barstow for 75 degrees!
 I then headed east for Arizona on that long boring I-40 drive.

 I've vowed this year I would not do any marathon driving days, but I just need out of California.
-I refused to get gas (price went up the further south I drove back to $5.29 and higher!) in California so I just kept going until I was too tired.
-I went back to that spectacular BLM camp north of Chloride where it's in the low 70s and I woke up to 50 degrees.
+I refused to get gas in California (price went up the further south I drove back to $5.29 and higher!) so I just kept going to Arizona until I was too tired to keep driving.
+The semi trucks on I-40 are exhausting.
+I spent the night at a BLM campground where it's in the low 70s and I woke up to 50 degrees.
 It's a full moon!
 The desert view the next morning:

 Monday, March 2, 2026